This page gives an overview of the Pythonista UI and also contains some useful tips and tricks to help you get the most out of it.

 The interactive prompt is the easiest way to get started with Python.
 Every time you enter a line of code, it is executed immediately, so you get quick feedback and can experiment with the syntax.
 Even if you know nothing about Python, you’ll be able to use the prompt as a powerful calculator.

-You can get to the prompt at any time by swiping from the right edge of the screen.
+You can get to the prompt at any time by doing a left swipe gesture.
 This area is also used for text output of any scripts that you run and for keyboard input (e.g. when you use the raw_input() function, see the included Random Numbers script for an example).

 When you enter code, completions are suggested automatically.
 If you find this distracting, you can turn it off in the settings.
 To repeat a command you’ve used before, you can use the history popup.